franciscovmacieira/easytime/docs/notebook.md

 This feature measures the overall linear trend.
-A low/negative value means there is a strong downward trend while a high/positive value means a strong upward trend.
+**Low value:** A negative value means there is a strong downward trend.
+**High value:** A positive value means a strong upward trend.